mdLn1/ReactChatForm/README.md

 Inside `src/App.js` you can see how this component is used and all the properties that can be passed.

+The properties are listed below:

-**title** - type string, located at the top of the container **hideProgress** - type boolean, whether you want the progress bar to be shown or not; it records how many steps have been done;
+* **title** - type string, located at the top of the container
+* **hideProgress** - type boolean, whether you want the progress bar to be shown or not; it records how many steps have been done;
-**steps** - type Array, a number of steps for the form, by default using the ones from `src/FormComponents/steps.js`;
+* **steps** - type Array, a number of steps for the form, by default using the ones from `src/FormComponents/steps.js`;
-**fields** - type Object, uses all the `fieldName` property from steps Array, so that they can all be updated within state;
+* **fields** - type Object, uses all the `fieldName` property from steps Array, so that they can all be updated within state;
-**firstMessages** - type Array, shows the first messages in the form, such as introduction messages; by default using the ones from `src/FormComponents/predefinedMessages.js`;
+* **firstMessages** - type Array, shows the first messages in the form, such as introduction messages; by default using the ones from `src/FormComponents/predefinedMessages.js`;
-**getData** - type function, the function passed here will receive an object that is the sam type as **fields** containing all the data received after completing the form
+* **getData** - type function, the function passed here will receive an object that is the sam type as **fields** containing all the data received after completing the form